The pre-order window for UNSUNG is closing soon.

 • “Normal” Patches: These are the more authentic organ sounds, often featuring the ability to blend the 5 distinct microphone/line signals.
 They aim to capture the raw character of the Acetone GT-7.

 • “Reception” / “Tainted” Patches: These are the heavily processed and sound-designed versions, utilizing external effects, tape echoes, modular boxes, and various amps to create unique, sometimes distorted, ambient, or rhythmic textures.
+You will no longer think of these as “organs”.

 Absolutely.
 Most parameters on the OZ interface can be automated within your Digital Audio Workstation (DAW) using MIDI CCs.
 The easiest way to assign a controller is often by right-clicking a knob or slider and selecting “Learn MIDI CC Automation,” then moving a physical controller on your keyboard or MIDI device.